kevinsullivan/cs-dm/notes/dross.rst

 *n*, expressed not as a comment but as a formal and machine-checkable part of the program.

-Althird, though you can't see it here in this document, Dafny checks to ensure that no code ever calls this function with a value of *n* that is less than zero, *and* it proves to itself that the recursion is well founded.
+Although you can't see it here in this document, Dafny checks to ensure that no code ever calls this function with a value of *n* that is less than zero, *and* it proves to itself that the recursion is well founded.
 That is a lot more than you could ever expect to get programming in an imperative language like Python.

 Pure functional programming languages thus provide a way to program